CollegeOfScripting/JavaScript/README.md

   + Lowercase/Uppercase All items in the Array
   + Text to Array
   + Randomize - Shuffle
++ Array of Objects - Makes Everything MUCH easier in programming!
+  + Many Examples to be linked to!
 + Identity Generator
 + Number Divisible of Not?
 + Number Even or Odd?